danStich/shadia/README.md

 ## Use

 The purpose of this package is to distribute code used to run the American shad dam passage performance standard model.
-Currently, the model is implemented for the Connecticut, Merrimack, Penobscot, Saco, and Susquehanna rivers, USA, but we are actively adding new rivers.
-The main package functions, `connecticutRiverModel()`, `merrimackRiverModel()`, `penobscotRiverModel()`, `sacoRiverModel`, and `susquehannaRiverModel()` can be run without any arguments to estimate population abundance in various reaches or in whole rivers under 'no dam' passage scenarios.
+Currently, the model is implemented for the Connecticut, Kennebec, Merrimack, Penobscot, Saco, and Susquehanna rivers, USA, but we are actively adding new rivers.

+The main package functions can be run without any arguments to estimate population abundance in various reaches or in whole rivers under 'no dam' passage scenarios (see [examples](https://shadia-ui.github.io/examples.html)).
 Alternatively, the user can pass one or more values for upstream and downstream fish passage at a given dam which can then be applied throughout the watershed, or separately at each dam.
 Outputs include population abundance of spawners in the watersheds, within specific production units of each river, and the proportion of repeat spawners in each age class.

 The models take several (10-30) seconds to run for one iteration on most standard workstations.